jrvarma/dot-emacs/README.md

 My `.emacs` contains more than 1,200 lines of lisp, and has been split into several files in `.emacs.d` for easier maintainability.
 The modular design also makes it easy to pick and choose what is needed.
 Take what you like and copy them into your `.emacs` or `init.el`

+A couple of shell scripts called from within my init files have been uploaded in the `bin` folder.

 ## General customization

 * `jrv-basic-customize.el` sets the theme, hides the menu and tool bars, sets the history configuration and other similar stuff